sweetzinc/fda-sparc/devnotes.md

 # Dev history notes:
+2021-11-22
+Add the random scripts (rand01, rand02) - i.e. unrelated to project - that I used to make the processing and folder organizations easier

 2021-11-18
 Investigated MATLAB script to generate HSV projection using Damon's code `D:\SPARC-FDA\OA_HDF5\After_Damon_SNoaxisReconstruction_exe_batch.m`.
 It is extremely important that ROIs are selected correctly in `getPhantomOAI.m`.
 Looking at the selected frames can help.